Steal My Sunshine: Covers

+In 2019 British band Papernut Cambridge recorded a version of the song on their double album of cover versions, Nutlets II.
 In 2021, "Steal My Sunshine" was covered by American alternative rock band Portugal.
 The Man in collaboration with Cherry Glazerr frontwoman Clementine Creevy.
 In 2022, Australian band The Goon Sax covered the song, released in the deluxe edition of their 2021 album Mirror II.
+The song was featured in the 2018 animated movie Peter Rabbit, where an additional verse of lyrics were recorded by the band to suit the plot of the movie.